dustinmyers/react-conflux/README.md

  * housed in the relevant StateProvider.
  *
  * You can destructure out your state and dispatch by passing the context object created above into
- * the useStateValue hook exported from Conflux as shown in the example below.
-You can then further
+ * the useStateValue hook which is imported from Conflux You can then further destructure out your
- * destructure out your individual state values to assign throughout your component.
+ * individual state values to assign throughout your component.
  *
- * Additionally, the dispatch function can be invoked with an action inside of it to send state to
+ * Additionally, the dispatch function can be invoked with an action object inside of it to send
- * our reducer (and ultimately placed into our StateProvider's state).
+ * state to our reducer (and ultimately to be placed into our StateProvider's state).
  */

 const [state, dispatch] = useStateValue(ExampleContext);